evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

 ### First row seats

-Only one front seat type is available in the Peugot E-308.
+Only one front seat type is available in the Peugot E-308 SW.

 The following functionalities are available on the **standard** seat.